belle2/basf2/online_book/basf2/cs.rst

         :align: center

-In these exercises we've used continuum suppression on files, that we were originally training the BDT on.
-Therefore the performance of the continuum suppression with this BDT training weightfile is expected to be better in this particular dataset, than on the datasets generated independently.
+In these exercises the BDT was applied to the same files that were used to train the BDT.
+This is not allowed in practice.
+The performance of our continuum suppression BDT will probably be slightly worse on independent datasets.

-Normally in an analysis a smaller dataset is used to train the BDT.
-The training dataset should be large enough for the performance on the trained and testing data to be roughly the same.
-Once this is achieved, one would then use the trained weightfile further on in the analysis to apply the continuum suppression.
+Normally in an analysis, a small subset of the dataset is used to train the BDT.
+The training dataset should be large enough for the performance on the trained data and testing data (the MC data that isn't used for training) to be roughly the same.
+Once this is achieved, the trained
+BDT is used further on in the analysis to apply the continuum suppression.

-There are exceptions, when a loose R2 cut is used (e.g. in this `Belle II paper <https://arxiv.org/abs/2008.08819>`_ ).
+In some few exceptions, only a loose R2 cut is used rather than training a BDT (e.g. in this `Belle II paper <https://arxiv.org/abs/2008.08819>`_ ).
 This might be done for practical reasons such as dealing with a low amount of data.

-Also with a BDT (i.e. with more selection variables) you increase the dependence on your MC modeling, for which you would have to give an uncertainty and possibly make corrections.
+Also keep in mind that using a BDT (with several selection variables) increases the dependence on your MC modeling (real data might behave differently for some of these variables than in MC simulation), so you might have to give an uncertainty and possibly make corrections.
-If a cut on R2 separates continuum good enough, then you only have to make sure there is good agreement between data and MC, but if you use 30 variables in a BDT you will have to check all 30 at some point.
+If a cut on `R2` separates continuum good enough, then you only have to make sure there is good agreement between data and MC on this variable, but if you use 30 variables in a BDT you will have to check all 30 at some point.

 .. include:: ../lesson_footer.rstinclude